jmath1/RbEth/README.md

     ruby api.rb

-http://localhost:4567/4 produces the an array that would look like the following:
+http://localhost:4567/4 produces an array that would look like the following:

     [
         {